rust-lang/vscode-rust/contributing.md

 ### Via Source

 Check out the RLS source code, following the [directions](https://github.com/rust-lang-nursery/rls/blob/master/contributing.md).
-For the plugin to find the RLS, set the `rls.root` setting to the root of your rls checkout (e.g., `/Source/rls`):

-### Via an executable

-Similar to above, but use the `rls.path` and point it at the RLS executable (e.g., `/rls/target/release/rls`).
+Point the `rls.path` setting at the RLS executable (e.g., `/rls/target/release/rls`).
 Note that you must include the name of the executable, not just the path.